rust-rosetta/rust-rosetta/README.md

-rust-fiddles
+rust-rosetta
 ============

-Just some Rust fiddles.
+Just a start on helping with https://github.com/mozilla/rust/issues/10513